Step 1: Understand Your Obligations and Requirements

 - Agree on reasonable and appropriate metadata to exchange with the opposing party

-- Be aware of production deadlines
+- Be aware of production deadlines and time constraints

 - Avoid starting your document production until you have agreed upon obligations for all parties